jtkick/granger/README.md

 ## About

-Auburn is a personal project to create an automated audiobook organizer and scraper.
+Granger is a personal project to create an automated audiobook organizer and scraper.

 It is meant to be a layer between youtube-dl and Plex to make downloading and adding audiobooks to my Plex server fully automated and painless.
 The program will guess a title based solely on the filename, rewrite the tags and filename, download the appropriate cover art for each audiobook, and move it to the specified location given in the AUDIOBOOK_DIR variable.